Private tenants with an assured tenancy have long-term tenancy rights. Most assured tenants moved into their home between 1989 and 1997.

 It is possible for a tenancy to be surrendered at any time.
 Get your landlord's agreement in writing if possible to avoid any dispute about whether it was given.

-If you have a periodic tenancy, you have to give at least 28 days (if you pay rent weekly) or one months (if you pay rent monthly) notice in writing.
+If you have a periodic tenancy, you have to give at least 28 days' (if you pay rent weekly) or one month's (if you pay rent monthly) notice to your landlord in writing.
+Your tenancy agreement might say you must give a longer period of notice.

 If you have a fixed-term tenancy you can only give notice during the fixed-term if your tenancy agreement says it is allowed.
 The length of notice you have to give depends on what your tenancy agreement says.